dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Filters.md

 Server-side filters allow you to limit what database records are accessible via the REST API based on some criteria that you define.
 The blog posts below provide a good high-level overview of server-side filters and what they can do.
+These filters do not apply to DSP admin users, only to users that are assigned to a role on the DSP.

 * [DreamFactory 1.5 Introduces Server-Side Filters](http://blog.dreamfactory.com/dreamfactory-introduces-server-side-filters)
 * [Data Segmentation with Server-Side Filtering and Lookup Keys](http://blog.dreamfactory.com/data-segmentation-with-server-side-filtering-and-lookup-keys)